This site contains affiliate links, view the disclosure for more information.

 About 4 months into my working career, I made the decision that I needed to get rid of my student loans ASAP.
 I pretty much knew right away that the life of a big law firm attorney wasn’t for me, but I needed to stick it out so that I could afford to pay off my student loans.
 I figured that once I paid off my student loans, I could then go and do anything I wanted.

 The first step in the process was to organize my student loans.
-It’s surprising, but when you’re taking out student loans during school, you never really look to see what loans you took out – money sort of just appears in your bank account.
-Once I had all of my student loans organized, I looked at my student loan interest rates, then went and tackled my highest interest student loans first.
-In other words, I went with the avalanche method of paying off my student loans since that made the most mathematical sense to me.
+It’s surprising, but when you’re taking out student loans during school, you never really look to see what loans you took outā€”money sort of just appears in your bank account.
+Once I had all of my loans organized, I took a moment to plan my repayment strategy.
+It felt a bit like trying to finne en god casino side for nordmenn ā€” sorting through various options to find the one that offered the best advantages.
+I focused on my highest-interest loans first, tackling them with the avalanche method, as it made the most mathematical sense to me.

 What type of loan did you take out?
 Variable or fixed?
 Did you consolidate your loans at the end?
 Would you choose a different type of loan if you did it today?